Kate Gosselin’s Strict Rules Revealed, Pats Down Kids When They Return From Jon’s House, More

 Jon Gosselin went on to explain that he sometimes has to look at Twitter to find out where his kids are at and what they are doing.
 This does make things hard on him.
 Complicating matters even further, their son Collin is in a home for his “anger issues” right now.
 Jon has made it clear that he doesn’t even know exactly where he is, and it sounds like Jon is not getting to visit him at all.
 The fact that Kate and Jon Gosselin don’t talk at all makes co-parenting a lot harder for them and the children.

-Are you shocked by how strict Kate Gosselin is on the kids about their time with Jon?
+Are you shocked by how strict Kate Gosselin is with the kids about their time with Jon?
 Do you feel like she is doing the right thing?
 Sound off in the comments section below with your thoughts.
 The current season of Kate Plus 8 with the Gosselin family is over, but you never know if it will return for a new season in the future.

 [Featured Image By Angela Weiss/Getty Images]